 This encounter made Shanna and Luke’s day and she says Matthew was a ‘hero’ for them that day.
 We decided that Matthew should be thanked for his kind actions so we surprised him during his shift this week – and the Hendersons tagged along.

 Then, as we were getting ready to leave, Cabela’s surprised Luke with a gift of his own.
 Watch the video above to see what happened and click here to read more from Shanna’s blog.

 If you have ideas for Feel Good Friday, email NEaton@EastIdahoNews.com.

-Feel Good Friday is sponsored by Ashley in Idaho Falls, which is committed to being your trusted partner and style leader for the home.
+Feel Good Friday is sponsored by Ashley and Ashley Outlet in Idaho Falls where we are committed to being your trusted partner and style leader for the home.
 Ashley also seeks to inspire the love of home and enrich others' lives.